 Facilities used to load and unload animals, including floor coverings, must be designed, built, maintained and used in a way that avoids causing the animals injury, suffering or stress, and ensures their safety.
+The ramp area must be equipped with weather protection.
 Entry to the shed/sty and waiting areas must be controlled (if applicable by means of a sign stating "No unauthorised access").